 Project-based learning (PBL) is an educational approach that introduces students to real-world projects that enable their development of essential knowledge and skills (Guo et al., 2020).
 As put forward by Widiyati and Pangesti (2022) - in project-based learning, students work collaboratively to investigate and respond to complex questions, problems, or challenges, using critical thinking, problem-solving, and decision-making skills.
 They typically engage in a process of inquiry, design, and reflection, with the goal of developing deep understanding and transferable skills (Bell et al., 2010).

 According to Guo et al. (2020) and supported by Boss and Krauss (2022), PBL has been found to have numerous benefits for students which included improved motivation, engagement and achievement.
 It also promotes the development of essential skills (like communication, collaboration, creativity and innovation) which are highly valued in professional workspaces, as seen in the Slovakian study done by Maros et al. (2023) .
-PBL is a valuable educational approach that helps students develop the essential skills and knowledge need to be productive participants of the workforce, while promoting motivation and interest in academic disciplines (Janse van Rensburg, 2022).
+PBL is a valuable educational approach that helps students develop the essential skills and knowledge needed to be productive participants of the workforce, while promoting motivation and interest in academic disciplines (Janse van Rensburg, 2022).

 Context-Based Learning